Your Safety is Our Top Priority!!

 For more information on riptides click on the link below.

 Be sure to program Sheboygan’s Coast Guard number into your phones: (920) 452-0346.
-Note that, in case of an emergency on the lake, response times for the Coast Guard can be faster than 911.
+In case of an emergency on the lake, response times for the Coast Guard can be faster than 911.

 New boating laws